 Actually, I lied.
 I have another piece of advice.
 There are a lot of marzipan recipes out there that mix the sugars & almonds directly with egg white.
 The resulting marzipan is fine, but if you can spare an extra 20 minutes to heat a few of the ingredients together before combining with the nuts, the end result is out of this world.
 That’s the technique I’ve used to create these Chocolate Dipped Raspberry Marzipan shapes and it’s now they only way I’ll be making this sweetmeat going forward.

 And that’s all I have to say about Raspberry Marzipan.
-Next week I’m talking about a classic cake with a key component of marzipan.
-I bet you can guess.
+Next week I’m talking about a classic Batternberg cake but with a modern twist to the flavours.

 Chocolate Dipped Raspberry Marzipan